magnus-ISU/videospeed/README.md

+## Install

+It is available for Firefox here: https://addons.mozilla.org/firefox/addon/videospeed-magnus-fork/
+and for Chrome here: https://addons.mozilla.org/firefox/addon/videospeed-magnus-fork/

 ## Info

 This is a fork of the [popular chrome extension](https://github.com/igrigorik/videospeed).

-It is available on firefox here: https://addons.mozilla.org/firefox/addon/videospeed-magnus-fork/
-It will soon be available on the chrome web store?

 The major differences (as of 2023 May 08):
  - Patches to the settings UI which gives it a better dark theme